Factsheet

 Our reports are free to download.

-However, they are not free to produce, and as a registered charity, JPR relies on the generosity of donors to undertake its work.
-Please consider making a donation to help cover the costs of this particular report or to support JPR’s work more generally.
+However, they are not free to produce.
+It will cost JPR £1.5 million to continue to do its essential work in 2025, and as a registered charity, we rely on the generosity of donors to undertake our vital research.
+Please consider donating to help cover the costs of this particular report or to support JPR’s work more generally.

 Donate here